talmuth/HAHeaterMeter/README.md

 HeaterMeter smoker controller integration for HA.

 Changes from idomp version:
-- Added 'Update HeaterMeter Alarms' automation (Contributed by Chris8837)
+- Added 'Update HeaterMeter Alarms' automation (Contributed by Chris8837).
+- Removed Refresh button from Alarms card (not needed with the sync alarms automation).
 - Added 'heatermeter.set_alarms' and 'heatermeter.set_temperature' scripts for setting & refreshing alarms.
 - Added 'Alarms' card to ui-lovalace.yaml.
 - Added 'automation.bbq_is_ready' automation to announce when your food is ready.